ThinkDataEd/curriculum/docs/unit3/practicum2.md

 2. Create a research question about your topic of interest.

-3. Create a statistical investigative question that is related to the research question.
+3. Create a statistical question that is related to the research question.

 4. Identify the population of interest.